We found 6 neurologists who accept Aetna near Reading, PA.

-Dr. Stanford Feinberg's areas of specialization are neurology (brain & spinal cord disease) and sleep medicine.
-Patient ratings for Dr. Feinberg average 4.0 stars out of 5.
-His areas of expertise include nerve conduction studies (NCS), multiple sclerosis (MS), and parkinson's disease.
-Dr. Feinberg accepts several insurance carriers, including United Healthcare Platinum, United Healthcare Navigate, and Coventry.
-He attended medical school at MCP Hahnemann School of Medicine.
-For his residency, Dr. Feinberg trained at Boston Medical Center, Rhode Island Hospital, and Penn State Hershey Medical Center.
-He is affiliated with Bryn Mawr Hospital and WellSpan Health.
-His practice is open to new patients.
+Dr. Stanford Feinberg is a specialist in neurology (brain & spinal cord disease) and sleep medicine.
+His average rating from his patients is 4.0 stars out of 5.
+These areas are among his clinical interests: nerve conduction studies (NCS), multiple sclerosis (MS), and parkinson's disease.
+Dr. Feinberg's professional affiliations include Bryn Mawr Hospital and WellSpan Health.
+Dr. Feinberg is an in-network provider for several insurance carriers, including United Healthcare Platinum, United Healthcare Navigate, and Coventry.
+New patients are welcome to contact his office for an appointment.
+After attending MCP Hahnemann School of Medicine, he completed his residency training at Boston Medical Center, Rhode Island Hospital, and Penn State Hershey Medical Center.

 Clinical interests: Electromyography, Multiple Sclerosis, Parkinson's Disease, Dementia, Nerve Conduction Studies, ...
 (Read more)

-Dr. Agustin Legido is a specialist in pediatric neurology.
-He works in Philadelphia, PA and West Reading, PA.
-Dr. Legido honors Blue Cross/Blue Shield, Coventry, Highmark, and more.
-He completed his residency training at St. Christopher's Hospital for Children and a hospital affiliated with MCP Hahnemann School of Medicine, Allegheny University.
-Distinctions awarded to Dr. Legido include: Philadelphia Super Doctors and Philadelphia Magazine's Top Docs.
-Dr. Legido's hospital/clinic affiliations include St. Christopher's Hospital for Children, Reading Health System, and Abington Health.
-He welcomes new patients.
+Dr. Agustin Legido is a physician who specializes in pediatric neurology.
+Dr. Legido's medical residency was performed at St. Christopher's Hospital for Children and a hospital affiliated with MCP Hahnemann School of Medicine, Allegheny University.
+He is in-network for Blue Cross/Blue Shield, Coventry, and Highmark, as well as other insurance carriers.
+Awards and/or distinctions he has received include Philadelphia Super Doctors and Philadelphia Magazine's Top Docs.
+His hospital/clinic affiliations include St. Christopher's Hospital for Children, Reading Health System, and Abington Health.
+He has an open panel.

-Dr. Warqaa Majeed is a specialist in neurology (brain & spinal cord disease).
-She works in Reading, PA.
-Dr. Majeed takes Coventry, Aetna HSA, and Coventry HSA, in addition to other insurance carriers.
+Dr. Warqaa Majeed is a physician who specializes in neurology (brain & spinal cord disease).
+Coventry, Aetna HSA, and Coventry HSA are among the insurance carriers that Dr. Majeed accepts.

 Conditions / Treatments